vivek-bombatkar/MyLearningNotes/spark/readme.md

+## <a name="42"></a>4.2 High Performance Spark

+#### Spark Model of Parallel Computing: RDDs
+- driver (or master node) perform operations on data in parallel.
+- Spark represents large datasets as RDDs, immutable distributed collections of objects,
+- which are stored in the executors or (slave nodes).
+- The objects that comprise RDDs are called partitions
+- Partitions may be (but do not need to be) computed on different nodes of a distributed system.
+- Spark can keep an RDD loaded in memory on the executor nodes throughout the life of a Spark application for faster access
+- RDDs are immutable, so transforming an RDD returns a new RDD rather than the existing one.
+-  Actions trigger the scheduler, which builds a directed acyclic graph (called the DAG), based on the dependencies between RDD transformations.
+- Then, using this series of steps called the execution plan, the scheduler computes the missing partitions for each stage until it computes the whole RDD.

  ## <a name="50"></a>5. pyspark API & spark SQL functions
  > http://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html
  - functions could be passed to API to perform operations